jon-jacky/Piety/viewer/README.md

 - **M-)** - Go to bottom of buffer in viewer window.
    Editor window keeps focus if it has it.

+- **C-x l** - Refresh focus window, an editor or viewer window.

+- **M-m** - Refresh viewer window while editor window has focus.

+Viewer window contents

+- **RET** - Select a buffer from the list in the window and show it in the same window.
+    (RET is the Return or Enter key.)

+- **M-RET** - Select an item from the list in the viewer window and show it in the editor window.
+    Buffer name, file name, URL, or link is on the line at the cursor in the list in the viewer window, put there by the *C-x C-b* keycode, or by the *N*, *lsl*, lslt*, or *gr* commands.

 ### Influences ###

 The Piety desktop is influenced by